coveo/source.coveo.com/_posts/2017-02-10-applying-site-search-best-practices-using-sitecore-part3.md

 ### 12. Personalize with the Sitecore xDB

 Sitecore xDB gives you the opportunity to categorize your user (Patterns) and your content (Profiles).
-If this is done properly, you can change the experience of your users and give more priority to content more relevant to them.
+If this is done properly, you can change the experience of your users and give more priority to content relevant to them.

 To change the experience, [rendering personalization](https://doc.sitecore.net/sitecore_experience_platform/digital_marketing/personalization/walkthrough_personalizing_components) can be used on all Coveo for Sitecore components.

 For example, I might use the same interface to show products and support documentation on these products.
-I created a pattern for prospects and one for existing clients.
+To do so, I created a pattern for prospects and one for existing clients.
-The users will have a pattern assign to him/her when he/she sign in or visit a content with a certain profile card.
+The users will have a pattern assigned to him/her when he/she sign in or visit a content with a certain profile card.
 Once the pattern is assigned to the user, you can use personalization on the component directly from the Experience Editor.
 You can then modify the behavior of the component using parameters items, or simply hide the component as shown on this screenshot: